lhansford/playtime/README.md

 ### Custom times / time modifiers

-By default the times available 25 minutes, 50 minutes (both inspired by the Pomodoro Technique), and 90 minutes (inspired by [Cal Newport's Deep Work](https://www.calnewport.com/books/deep-work/)).
+By default the times available are 25 minutes, 50 minutes (both inspired by the Pomodoro Technique), and 90 minutes (inspired by [Cal Newport's Deep Work](https://www.calnewport.com/books/deep-work/)).
 The 90 minutes time has a modifier of 1.5 applied, so an extra 50% of play time is awarded.